oya163/oyaTorch/Kaggle/Digit Recognizer/README.md

 This program reads training/testing dataset, trains the neural network, evaluates the data in testing set and creates a csv file, which is ready to be submitted to Kaggle.

 PS.
-You have to download the dataset (train.csv/test.csv) from https://www.kaggle.com/c/digit-recognizer/data and save into folder named input-files in order to run this program smoothly.
+You have to download the dataset (train.csv/test.csv) from https://www.kaggle.com/c/digit-recognizer/data and save into folder named "input-files" in order to run this program smoothly.